AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part2.md

             ctx.fillText(letter, charCnt * cellWidth + cellWidth / 2, cellHeight / 2 + 6);
         }

-        // Fill in the card with random numbers and free space if checked const freeSpace = [3, 2]; // Coordinates of the FREE space const numbers = [];
+        // Fill in the card with random numbers and a free space if checked const freeSpace = [3, 2]; // Coordinates of the FREE space const numbers = [];
         const usedNumbers = new Set(); // Track used numbers